Enjoying our puzzle hints?

 REGISTER

-Definition: a vocal range or a list of items
+Definition: a vocal range in singing

 RANGE

-Definition: a vocal or musical term
+Definition: a series of musical notes

 Connections #1049 explained